Solving a specific need for low-carbon hydrogen

 Convert Well addresses the problem of the high cost of low-carbon hydrogen.

-For onshore gas fields, by cutting out the need, the cost and the planning uncertainties of a long distance CO2 pipeline to a remote permanent storage site.
-CO2 is safely stored deep underground on site (more than a kilometre deep, in a proven gas storage site) in around 2 minutes.
+• For onshore gas fields, by cutting out the need, the cost and the planning uncertainties of a long distance CO2 pipeline to a remote permanent storage site.
+CO2 is safely stored deep underground on site (more than a km deep, in a proven gas storage site).

-By using Hydrogen line pack (blended or pure Hydrogen) the need for costly Hydrogen storage can be minimised.
+• By using Hydrogen line pack (blended or pure Hydrogen) thus minimising the need for costly Hydrogen storage.

 A higher value product is being produced than that previously produced by the O&G Company (24/7 low-carbon Hydrogen is a more valuable product than Natural Gas).
 Especially if condensate production is also enhanced, the economics can be highly attractive.

-The cost of Upstream Hydrogen is typically 20-40% lower than for Blue Hydrogen.
+The cost of Upstream Hydrogen can be 20-40% lower than for Blue Hydrogen.
 And Blue Hydrogen is sometimes quoted around half the cost of Green Hydrogen.

 A sustainable alternative